-The Board of Directors shall consist of at least twenty-six (26) members, consisting of four (4) Officers of the Corporation as enumerated in Article V, Section 1; seven (7) Regional Representatives who are Regular Members elected from Emergency Preparedness Regions as established by the Department of Public Health; one (1) representative who is a Regular Member from each of the following Regions: 1, 2, 3, 4c, and 5, and two (2) representatives who are Regular Members from Regions 4a and 4b.
+The Board of Directors shall consist of at least nineteen (19) members, consisting of four (4) Officers of the Corporation as enumerated in Article V, Section 1; seven (7) Regional Representatives who are Regular Members elected from Emergency Preparedness Regions as established by the Department of Public Health; one (1) representative who is a Regular Member from each of the following Regions: 1, 2, 3, 4c, and 5, and two (2) representatives who are Regular Members from Regions 4a and 4b.
 In addition, there shall be eight (8) members-at-large who are Regular Members elected at the Annual Meeting by the Voting Members.
 All past Presidents of the Corporation shall serve as ex-officio Voting Members of the Board of Directors.

 - Qualification of Directors